-It's one of our most cherished mottos: There's no off-season for hiking.
-If you're the same way, you're planning adventures deep into the snowiest months of the year.
+If you're like us, you're planning adventures deep into the snowiest months of the year.
 To hike and camp safely in the winter, though, you'll need to plan ahead and bring the right gear for the your trip.
 Here’s everything you need to stay warm, safe, and comfortable while camping and hiking during the winter.

 The Best Tents for Winter Camping

 When conditions are truly bad, a 3-season tent won't cut it.
-Get ready to weather the storm—and stay comfortable doing it—with these tents built for winter camping.
+Get ready to weather the storm—and stay comfortable doing it—with these tents built for winter camping (plus one winter-ready hammock).
+Reviews by Will McGough

 Winter Camping Gear Basics